Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Whistleblowing is a fairly recent mechanism in France and raises many data privacy issues where the whistleblower wishes to remain anonymous or keep the information confidential.

 The Sapin Law, which is being reviewed in Parliament, may impose an internal procedure available to whistleblowers and broaden their protection.

 What are employees’ rights with regard to privacy and monitoring?

 As a rule, employees must be informed of any monitoring by the employer.
 Monitoring must be proportionate and not invade employees’ privacy any more than is necessary.
 Under French law, employees may use their work email accounts to receive and send private emails; as such, employers cannot prohibit all personal use.
 Emails, files and documents clearly marked as private by the employee cannot be accessed by the employer, unless an appropriate court order has been obtained.
-Professional emails and data can be accessed, subject to due process.
+A text sent with a company device, professional emails and data can be accessed, subject to due process.